 Cidney was diagnosed with Parkinson’s in 2010 at the age of 47.
 She became involved in the Parkinson’s community through cycling after participating in a tandem bike exercise study with Dr. Jay Alberts.
-She went on to ride RAGBRAI in Iowa with the Pedaling for Parkinson’s team and to Ride the Rockies in Colorado with the Davis Phinney Foundation team.
-Cidney continues to cycle (often riding tandem with her husband Pat) and has since added yoga, strength training and boxing to her active exercise regimen.
+She went on to ride RAGBRAI in Iowa with the Pedaling for Parkinson’s team and Ride the Rockies in Colorado with the Davis Phinney Foundation team.
+Cidney continues to cycle, often riding tandem with her husband Pat, and has since added yoga, strength training, and boxing to her exercise regimen.
 Exercise helps her stay healthy and manage her Parkinson’s symptoms.

 - Las Vegas, Nevada